mvvvv/StereoKit-rust/README.md

 * Check that `adb` is connecting to your headset then set a valid NDK path into ANDROID_NDK_ROOT environment variable.
 * Install: `cargo install cargo-apk` (cargo-xbuild has not been tested yet).
 * Download: `rustup target add aarch64-linux-android` for most of the existing android headsets.
-* Launch: `cargo apk run  --example main`
+* Launch: `cargo apk run --features event-loop  --example main`

+### Use your own event manager (PC only - see gradle templates for an android build)
+The demos above, are using [winit](https://github.com/rust-windowing/winit) as an event manager and interface with the OS.
+If you want to use your own loop and event manager, have a look to [manual.rs](https://github.com/mvvvv/StereoKit-rust/blob/master/examples/manual.rs).
+This is the shortest way to launch your first PCVR/PCMR program[^1]: `cargo run --features no-event-loop --example manual`

-### Templates to create your own project:
+## Templates to create your own project:
 There is 3 templates used to build android versions.
-The default choice, branch `main`, will use cargo-apk (like demos).
+The default choice, branch `main`, will use cargo-apk (like demos above).
 The branch `gradle` will let you use gradle with winit.
 Then the branch `gradle-no-event-loop` will use gradle without winit.
 * `git clone -b $branch https://github.com/mvvvv/stereokit-template/`
 * If you don't clone the template project in the same directory than the StereoKit-rust project, you'll have to modify the path of the Stereokit-rust dependency.

-### Use your own event manager (PC only)
-The demo and template above, are using [winit](https://github.com/rust-windowing/winit) as an event manager and interface with the OS.
-If you want to use your own loop and event manager, have a look to [manual.rs](https://github.com/mvvvv/StereoKit-rust/blob/master/examples/manual.rs).
-This is the shortest way to launch your first PCVR/PCMR program[^1]: `cargo run --example manual`

 ## Troubleshooting
 Submit bugs on the [Issues tab](https://github.com/mvvvv/StereoKit-rust/issues), and ask questions in the [Discussions tab](https://github.com/mvvvv/StereoKit-rust/discussions)!